jmarcantony/StormBreaker/README.md

 # Disclaimer:
 Programmes like these are to be used on machines you have explicit permission to test.
 WE WILL NOT BE RESPONSIBLE FOR MISUSE OF THIS SOFTWARE!

-# NOTE: Make Sure pyinstaller is installed and accesible in the terminal
+# NOTE: Make Sure pyinstaller is installed and added to PATH so its accesible in the terminal
 ## *Written in python 3.9.1*

 # Installation on Windows: